 The Scrum board looks like a whiteboard divided into columns.
 It can be virtual or physical, depending on the team’s preference.

-For larger Scrum teams and the ones with employees geographically spread, it is recommended to have the Scrum boards online within an app, so that they are reachable 24/7 from anywhere in the world.
-Plus, it’s so much easier to update them in the app with solutions like Bordio compared to the physical version.
+For larger Scrum teams and the ones with employees geographically spread, it is recommended to have the Scrum boards online within an app, for example within time manager app, so that they are reachable 24/7 from anywhere in the world.
+Plus, it’s so much easier to update things in the apps, just like you would instantly update your tasks in Bordio’s free online to-do list solution.
+So much easier compared to the physical version of any task maker.

 Each column in the board reflects the status of the given task.
 For example, it can consist of the following columns: